justin-napolitano/librespot/index.md

   - alsa
   - headless
   - oauth
+  - systemd
+  - mdns
-seoPrimaryKeyword: librespot
+seoPrimaryKeyword: librespot spotify connect ubuntu
 seoSecondaryKeywords:
-  - spotify connect
+  - headless spotify playback
-  - alsa audio
+  - alsa audio backend
-  - headless ubuntu
   - oauth authentication
+  - systemd service
+  - mdns discovery
+  - linux audio streaming
 seoOptimized: true
 topicFamily: devtools
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post details setup, configuration, and deployment of librespot on Ubuntu including system user creation, systemd service setup, audio hardware configuration, and headless OAuth authentication.
 These are all strongly aligned with development environment and system tooling, matching well with the 'devtools' family that includes linux, shell, and reproducible workstation setups.
 Other families like automation or datascience do not fit as well since the focus is not primarily on scripting pipelines or data workflows.
+kind: project
+id: github-librespot
 ---

 # librespot: Technical Reference and Implementation Notes